 75 – Revel in the greenery of the Mughal Garden

-Free to visit for all curious, nature-seeking travellers, the Mughal Garden is a stunning oasis in the heart of Delhi that’s perfect for a romantic stroll or an afternoon picnic.
+Free to visit for all curious, nature-seeking travelers, the Mughal Garden is a stunning oasis in the heart of Delhi that’s perfect for a romantic stroll or an afternoon picnic.

 As you amble through endless hedgerows and pristine lawns, you’ll come across fountains, waterfalls, flower beds, and even a beautiful lotus pond – making it easy to see why this is one of Delhi’s most beloved green spaces.